An Approximate Dynamic Programming Approach to Adversarial Online Learning: Set-valued dynamic programming.

 This is depicted in Figure~\ref{fig:preconv}.
 Thus, by varying $\alpha$, we find that the set $\Psi(\mathcal{S})$ is the union of the line segment joining points $(2,2)$ and $(3,1)$ and the segment joining the points $(3,1)$ and $(4,2)$.
 Clearly, this set is not convex.

-Despite the fact that the operator $\Psi$ doesn't preserve convexity, we can nevertheless show that if $\cV$ is a Pareto frontier in $\cF$ (which means that it is the Pareto frontier of a convex and closed set), then the Pareto frontier of $\Psi(\cV)$ is also in $\cF$ (observe that in the example above, the Pareto frontier of $\Psi(\{(0,0)\})$ is the line segment joining points $(2,2)$ and $(3,1)$).
-Further, we can also show that if $\cV \in \cF$ is the set of vectors of simultaneous upper bounds on expected losses that Alice can ensure in $\mathbb{G}^T$, then in any optimal plan for Alice in $\mathbb{G}^{T+1}$, the continuation strategy from stage $2$ onwards need not depend on her own action in stage $1$ (but it could depend on Bob's action in the first stage).
-The proof of this result is presented in Appendix~\ref{apx:proofs}.
+Despite the fact that the operator $\Psi$ does not preserve convexity, we can nevertheless show that if $\cV$ is a Pareto frontier in $\cF$ (which means that it is the Pareto frontier of a convex and closed set), then the Pareto frontier of $\Psi(\cV)$ is also in $\cF$ (observe that in the example above, the Pareto frontier of $\Psi(\{(0,0)\})$ is the line segment joining points $(2,2)$ and $(3,1)$).
+Further, we can also show that if $\cV \in \cF$ is the set of vectors of simultaneous upper bounds on expected losses that Alice can ensure in $\mathbb{G}^T$, then in any optimal plan for Alice in $\mathbb{G}^{T+1}$, the continuation strategy from stage $2$ onwards need not depend on her own action in stage $1$.